 - Reporting requirements – due dates, forms required, etc

 - Partial funding restrictions if the full request was not awarded

 - Requirement to put together a press release announcing the award

 - If you are satisfied with your organization’s ability to meet all grant requirements, send original contracts to Executive Director for signature.
 A minimum of 3 copies of original signed contract need to be made and distributed to the following:

 - 1 – Finance, 2 – Director(s) in charge of executing grant; and 3 – Executive Director.

 - Return signed originals and any other required paperwork along with a thank you cover letter thanking the funder for the award.

 - If there is a check request procedure, submit it at the beginning of grant if allowed by funder rather than after expenses have been incurred.

-- Talk with Finance about the assignment of a grant number associated with this award for coding of grant expenses and provide copy of budget for grant (if partial funding was awarded, also provide finance with copy of partial funding budget).
+- Talk with Finance about the assignment of a grant number associated with this award for coding of grant expenses and provide a copy of the budget for the grant (if partial funding was awarded, also provide finance with a copy of the partial funding budget).